Leucine aminopeptidase - urine

 Why is the Test Performed?

-Your doctor may order this test to see if there is liver damage.
+You may need this test to see if there is liver damage.
 It may also be done to check for certain tumors.

 This test is only rarely done.
 Other tests (such as gamma glutamyl transpeptidase) are as accurate and are more easily available.